astropy/astropy/docs/development/workflow/development_workflow.rst

    .. image:: forking_button.png

-   After a short pause and some 'Hardcore forking action', you should find yourself at the home page for your own forked copy of Astropy_.
+   After a short pause and an animation of Octocat scanning a book on a flatbed scanner, you should find yourself at the home page for your own forked copy of Astropy_.

 Setting up the fork to work on
 ------------------------------